Limited time First month free ·

 Actively messaging

-When you're typing in a channel or DM, your status stays green.
-The activity resets the idle timer with each keystroke.
+When you are typing in a channel or DM, your status stays green.
+The activity resets the idle timer with each keystroke, so continuous conversation keeps you active indefinitely.

 Passive browsing

-Even scrolling through channels or reading messages counts as activity, keeping your green dot active as long as you're interacting with the Slack window.
+Even scrolling through channels or reading messages counts as activity, keeping your green dot active as long as you are interacting with the Slack window.
+The scroll events register as input and reset the idle timer.

 Frequently Asked Questions

-How do I keep my Slack status active?
+How do I keep my Slack active status from dropping?

 How Idle Pilot Helps

-Idle Pilot maintains your active status (green dot) during scheduled work hours without requiring constant interaction.
-It works from the cloud, so your status stays active even during meetings, focused work, or when your laptop sleeps.
+Idle Pilot maintains your Slack active status (green dot) during scheduled work hours without requiring constant interaction.
+It works from the cloud, so your status stays active even during meetings, focused work in other applications, or when your laptop sleeps.
+Set your schedule once with custom hours per day and lunch breaks, and your green dot stays consistent throughout your working hours.

 Try Idle Pilot free